A Startup where Nobody has Root

 On the server side, using Google App Engine or Heroku you can avoid needing root access both on the server and in your development environment.

-On the work computer side, the best way I can think of avoiding this is giving everybody Chromebooks.
+On the client side, the best way I can think of avoiding this is giving everybody Chromebooks.
 The hardest part of this plan would likely be convincing developers to switch away from using MacBook Pros.
 This is not something I attempt to cover in this post.
 The developer workflow would involve using Termux, SSHing into machines, or using a web-based IDE like cloud 9.

 This wouldn’t prevent all possible attacks on the organization, but it would prevent things like keyloggers and persistent malware.
 It would also significantly hinder an attacker’s lateral movement.